v8/v8.dev/src/blog/understanding-ecma-part-2.md

 ## Ready for part 2?

-A fun way to get to know the spec is to start with a JavaScript feature you know is there, and find out how it's specified.
+A fun way to get to know the spec is to start with a JavaScript feature we know is there, and find out how it's specified.

 We know that properties are looked up in the prototype chain: if an object doesn't have the property we're looking for, we walk up the prototype chain until we find it (or the prototype doesn't exist).

 For example:

 ```javascript
 const o1 = {'foo' : 2511};
 const o2 = {};